parallel-finance/Open-Grants-Program/applications/Parallel.md

   * 28 days locking period for unstaking tokens
   * Slashing scenarios
   * Relay tokens to validators
 * Users will be able to stake DOT tokens, and receives xDOT in return. xDOT will then start accruing interests from staking and also be used for lending or transfered elsewhere for payment or trading.
+Similarly, staked KSM will be converted to xKSM with the same features as xDOT.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |